Calebh101/About-This-PC/README.md

 In the **Overview** page, you'll see your Linux distro's "pretty name" (from the `os-release` standard), along with the version, codename, and other identifiers (based on what's given by your distro) beneath it.

-You can also see details like your laptop model, processor, graphics, startup disk, local IP(s), and your kernel version.
-You can also see memory and serial if run with elevated permissions.
+You can also see details like your laptop model, processor, graphics, etcetera.
+Memory and serial require elevated permissions.

 The icon on the side uses a name taken from the `os-release` standard again, and (if found) will search in some directories to try to find the icon file.
 If none are found, it'll default to an image of Tux.